-Welcome to T3's Samsung Q950TS review – our in-depth look at Samsung's latest flagship TV, and a showpiece for what its 8K QLED screen technology can achieve.
+This Samsung Q950TS review is T3's in-depth look at Samsung's latest flagship TV, a showpiece for all the things 8K QLED screen technology can achieve, and the winner of the prestigious Best TV award at our T3 Awards 2020.
 We've tested the Samsung QE75Q950TS, which is the 75-inch model, though you can also get it in 65-inch and 85-inch versions in the UK.

 The Q950TS is Samsung's latest attempt to sell you something you didn’t know you wanted.
-8K is still struggling to find its place in the world – the idea of 33 million pixels of detail (compared to the suddenly minuscule 8 million pixels of 4K) certainly sounds tempting, but there isn't a stack of 8K content available to watch, and it's unlikely to come flooding in rapidly.
+8K is hardly the must-have tech, for most, it still seems almost ludicrous – but the idea of 33 million pixels of detail (compared to the suddenly minuscule 8 million pixels of 4K) certainly sounds tempting.
+Of course, right now you'll struggle to find much 8K content available to watch, and it's unlikely to come flooding in rapidly either.

 But Samsung sees a world that isn't so reliant on content being the exact right format for your screen.
 While it is actually working to help make 8K the default resolution for broadcasters and streaming services sooner rather than later, it's also aiming to make its 8K TVs the best 4K TVs you can buy.